 After deciding the number of loops, PV variables to measure, and SP values, you can choose the appropriate I/O module.
-Refer to the figure on the next page.
 In many cases, you will be able to share input or output modules, or use an analog I/O combination module, among several control loops.
 The example shown sends the PV and Control Output signals for two loops through the same set of modules.